decentraland/unity-renderer/docs/how-to-renderer-protocol.md

 }
 ```

-Once we've generated the code, we need to create a folder named `EmotesService` in the path:
+Once we've generated the code, we need first to create a folder named `EmotesService` in the path `Assets\Scripts\MainScripts\DCL\WorldRuntime\KernelCommunication\RPC\Services` and then create the following files:
-`Assets\Scripts\MainScripts\DCL\WorldRuntime\KernelCommunication\RPC\Services`

-Inside it, we have to create the following files:
 ```
 RPC.Service.Emotes.asmdef
 EmotesRendererServiceImpl.cs
 ```

-And in the `EmotesRendererServiceImpl.cs` file, we need to add the code:
+In the `EmotesRendererServiceImpl.cs` file, we need to add the code:

 ```csharp
 using System.Threading;